 Oophorectomy for pelvic inflammatory disease with tubo-ovarian abscesses (TOA) is rarely indicated.
 Antibiotics are the first-line treatment.
 Depending on the response to antibiotics and the size of TOA, drainage of the fluid can be considered.

-Elective bilateral salpingo-oophorectomy (BSO) refers to the removal of both fallopian tubes and ovaries without specific indication, but rather at the time of a hysterectomy due to surgical nature and ease.
+Elective bilateral salpingo-oophorectomy (BSO) refers to removing both fallopian tubes and ovaries without specific indication, but rather at the time of a hysterectomy due to surgical nature and ease.
 This should be discussed with a patient in the pre-operative planning phase, and the risk of surgical menopause should not be taken lightly.
-A BSO for benign disease is associated with an increase in all-cause mortality if performed under 65 years of age.
+A BSO for benign disease is associated with increased all-cause mortality if performed under 65 years of age.

-A risk-reducing BSO (however could be unilateral) refers to the removal of both fallopian tubes and ovaries to reduce the risk of re-operation or cancer.
+A risk-reducing BSO (however, it could be unilateral) refers to removing both fallopian tubes and ovaries to reduce the risk of re-operation or cancer.
 Risks of re-operation compared to risks of menopause should be discussed in patients with a history of pelvic inflammatory disease, TOAs, endometriosis, pelvic adhesions, or primary dysmenorrhea.
 Other candidates for risk-reducing BSO include those with hereditary syndromes (such as BRCA mutations) that carry a substantially increased lifetime risk of ovarian malignancy or hormone-sensitive breast cancers.

 Oophorectomy for ovarian tissue cryopreservation is still considered experimental for fertility preservation, but this field is rapidly evolving.
 Since 2004, this process has achieved more than 100 live births.